LP-based Approximation for Personalized Reserve Prices: Integrality Gap

 \section{Integrality Gap}

-In the previous section, we showed an instance for which our algorithm obtains exactly an $\apxf$-factor of the optimal solution.
-This can be conceivably be improved by either a better rounding procedure or a smart way to select an optimal LP solution.
-In this section, we show a bound of $0.828$, which says that any rounding procedure for this LP formulation will obtain at most $0.828$ of the optimal value of the LP.
+\revision{In this section, we give an upper-bound of $0.828$ for the integrality gap of the LP.
+This implies that any rounding procedure for our LP formulation will obtain at most $0.828$ fraction of the optimal value of the LP.
+In particular, we show Theorem \ref{thm:integrality_gap}, which we restate here for convenience.}